 This guided tour provides the best overall cave experience.
 You'll see excellent examples of cave formations along with pools and dramatic linear passageways.
 This tour involves 3/4 mile of walking on paved trails and bridges.
 Tour is ADA accessible.
 Learn more.

 A rugged experience.
-See a portion of the cave by flashlight.
+See a portion of the cave by lantern.
 Not available to children under 8.
 Learn more.

 Experience a rustic, flashlight tour with a focus on cave geology.
 This tour is more physically challenging than the one-hour tour and is not available to children under 8.
 Learn more.